I’m sure your book is lovely.

 I try to be kind and generous with your intentions, but I’m on a mission to raise kind kids and smash the kyriarchy.
 Impact matters more than intent, and I have no patience for subtle forms of supremacy, intentional or unintentional.

 If your work exemplifies problematic issues within our culture (all of them do) in a particularly poignant way, I may use your book as an example in unpacking this.
-The point of BFL is not to sell books, but to teach readers how to discuss and dismantle systemic oppression.
+The point of BFL is to teach readers how to discuss and dismantle systemic oppression.
 That means we need to acknowledge and learn from our own biases, which requires courage, risk, and dealing with our own fragility.

 Do you value and accept my limited time, lived experience, professional expertise, and human limits?

 Because I analyze hundreds of books each month and can only feature so many, I can’t guarantee that your work will be featured within a certain time frame, or at all.
-If you want me to feature your work for free, you are going to need to be patient and accept that I probably won’t endorse your work.
+If you want me to write about a specific book, or explain why your fave is problematic, you are going to need to be patient and accept that I probably won’t get to it.

 Books That Fall Into The Voids Of Meh: